-With automated driving beginning to take hold of intelligent transportation, many people continue to grapple with the question of having self-driven cars in challenging and extreme weather conditions or not.
-Lapland is a home of the world’s first Arctic testing ecosystem, which offers a unique platform for testing in extreme conditions.
-In intelligent transportation also the road under the vehicle matters.
-The asset management of traffic infrastructure is the expertise of RoadScanners.
+With automated driving beginning to take hold of intelligent transportation, many people continue to grapple with the question of having self-driven cars in challenging and extreme weather conditions.
+Lapland is the home of the world’s first Arctic testing ecosystem, which offers a unique platform for testing in extreme conditions.
+In intelligent transportation, the road beneath the vehicle also matters.
+The asset management of traffic infrastructure is the RoadScanners’ area of expertise.

 In an ideal situation, automated driving should not be a hindrance in unchallenging conditions; however, this is always not the case, as Reija Viinanen, director of Aurora collaboration at the Finnish Transport Agency, opines in a statement.

-“To date, tests and trials are running in good conditions and on easy roads,” she said, adding that “autonomous driving won’t happen if automation would not have hit the roads in real-life [situations] across the globe.”
+“To date, tests and trials are running in good conditions and on easy roads,” she said, adding that “autonomous driving won’t happen if automation cannot hit the roads in real-life [situations] across the globe.”

 “We are not surveying the symptoms but actually fixing the root causes of the problems.
 Often, when it comes to roads, for instance, you will find that it is the symptoms which are being fixed and this procedure being repeated over and over,” remarked Timo Saarenketo, the CEO and president of the company.